Got Red Mites in Your Hen House? These products will help...

 Hatching Eggs

 Hatching eggs is another fun and education way to go.
-Fertile eggs are collected from the nests of breeding pens where there is a rooster running with hens.
+Hatching eggs (also called fertile eggs) are collected from the nests of breeding pens where there is a rooster running with hens.
 Eggs used for hatching need to be handled and stored correctly so purchasing them from a recognised breeder makes a big difference.
 All you will require to hatch them (it takes 21 days) is a dedicated broody hen or a reliable incubator.
-This is the most economical way to start your flock and most enjoyable.

 What is a Pullet?

 When the chicks hatch you will get both cockerels and pullets.
 Once your chicks are sexed around 6 to 12 weeks the males can be given away, humanely dispatched or grown on for a roast.
 Most of the dual purpose heavy breeds make great table birds.
-So if you have the facilities and live rural fattening the cockerels till 6 months of age will provide your family with a good old fashioned chicken dinner – full of flavour and goodness!
-The remaining young pullets can then be grown on to become the layers in your backyard.
+So if you have the facilities and live rural fattening the cockerels to 8-10 months of age will provide your family with a good old fashioned chicken dinner – full of flavour and goodness!
+The remaining young pullets can then be grown on to become your next layers.

 Young Barred Plymouth Rock pullets